-In October 2017, Mr. Gores and Mr. Stone founded Gores Holdings III, a blank check company formed for substantially similar purposes as our company, Gores Holdings I and Gores Holdings II.
+In October 2017, Mr. Gores and Mr. Stone founded Gores Holdings III, a blank check company formed for substantially similar purposes as our company, Gores Holdings I and Gores Holdings III.
 Additionally, Mr. Stone served as Chief Executive Officer, and Mr. McBride served as the Chief Financial Officer of Gores Holdings III.
-Gores Holdings III completed its initial public offering in September 2018, in which it sold 40,000,000 units, each consisting of one share of Gores Holdings III common stock and one-third of one warrant to purchase one share of Gores Holdings III common stock and one-third of one warrant to purchase one share of Gores Holdings III completed its business combination with PAE in February 2020, in which it contributed approximately \$620 million to PAE (consisting of \$400 million in proceeds from the initial public offering and a simultaneous private placement, plus approximately \$220 million in proceeds from an additional private placement completed at the time of the initial business combination).
+Gores Holdings III completed its initial public offering in September 2018, in which it sold 40,000,000 units, each consisting of one share of Gores Holdings III common stock and one-third of one warrant to purchase one share of Gores Holdings III common stock, for an offering price of \$10.00 per unit, generating aggregate proceeds of \$400,000,000.
+Gores Holdings III completed its business combination with PAE in February 2020, in which it contributed approximately \$620 million to PAE (consisting of \$400 million in proceeds from the initial public offering and a simultaneous private placement, plus approximately \$220 million in proceeds from an additional private placement completed at the time of the initial business combination).
 PAE is a leading provider of mission-critical services to the U.S. government, armed forces and international customers.
 PAE's common stock and warrants are traded on Nasdaq under the symbols "PAE" and "PAEWW", respectively.

 In August 2018, Mr. Gores, together with Dean Metropoulos, a private investor specializing in investments in the consumer branded products industries, founded Gores Metropoulos, a blank check company formed for substantially similar purposes as our company, Gores Holdings I, Gores Holdings II and Gores Holdings III.
-Gores Metropoulos completed its initial public offering in February 2019, in which it sold 40,000,000 units, each consisting of one share of Gores Metropoulos common stock and one-third of one warrant to purchase one share of Gores Metropoulos common stock and one-third of one warrant to purchase one share of Gores Metropoulos common stock and one-third of substantial Officer, served as Chief Financial Officer of Gores Metropoulos.
+Gores Metropoulos completed its initial public offering in February 2019, in which it sold 40,000,000 units, each consisting of one share of Gores Metropoulos common stock and one-third of one warrant to purchase one share of Gores Metropoulos common stock, for an offering price of \$10.00 per unit, generating aggregate proceeds of \$400,000,000.
+Mr. McBride, our Chief Financial Officer, served as Chief Financial Officer of Gores Metropoulos.
 Gores Metropoulos completed its business combination with Luminar in December 2020, in which it contributed approximately \$406 million to Luminar (consisting of proceeds from the initial public offering and a simultaneous private placement).
 Luminar is a global leader in automotive lidar technology powering the introduction of highway autonomy.
 Luminar's common stock and warrants are traded on Nasdaq under the symbols "LAZR" and "LAZRW," respectively.
 Mr. Gores continues to serve as a director of Luminar.